-College NOW PM classes are held during both the fall and spring semesters at LLCC-Litchfield and are available to high school juniors and seniors.
-The classes are generally Monday-Thursday from 1 to 3 p.m.
-Students usually enroll in two classes or six to eight credit hours.
-College NOW AM classes are held only during the spring semester and are available to high school seniors.
+College Now morning classes are held only during the spring semester and are available to high school seniors.
 The classes are usually Monday-Friday 9 a.m. to 11:50 p.m.
 Students are enrolled in five classes totaling 14 credit hours.
 All tuition, fees and textbook costs are the responsibility of the parent or guardian.

-Students accepted for enrollment in college-level courses must have appropriate academic qualifications, a high level of motivation, and adequate time to devote to studying a college-level course.
+Students accepted for enrollment in college-level classes must have appropriate academic qualifications, a high level of motivation, and adequate time to devote to studying a college-level class.
 The students must meet all college criteria and follow all college procedures for enrolling in the courses.
-Ultimately, students must receive approval from their high school counselor to attend LLCC’s College NOW program.
+Ultimately, students must receive approval from their high school counselor to attend LLCC’s College Now program.
 High school counselors usually look for students who will have earned enough credits to graduate, have a good attendance record, and no behavioral problems.

 Students are expected to attend class regularly, and shall notify their instructor(s) when they are unable to attend class.
 The instructor may establish class attendance as an achievement standard.
 (Board Policy 4.12)

 Because LLCC views student participation as crucial to academic success, a student who has neither participated in a class nor communicated in some other way with the instructor during the first two weeks of class will be administratively withdrawn from such courses for non-attendance.
 This attendance verification period can be pro-rated for classes meeting over shorter terms.
 In such cases of administrative withdrawal, students are not entitled to a refund of tuition or fees.
 Those facing extenuating circumstances may go through the tuition refund appeals process.